zilishen/documentation/content/solutions/open-source-subscription.md

 - Alternatively, if you prefer to build NGINX from source, see [Build NGINX from source]({{< relref "/nginx/admin-guide/installing-nginx/installing-nginx-open-source.md#compiling-and-installing-from-source" >}})

 ### Install NGINX Plus
-NGINX Plus is built on top of NGINX open source, and adds enterprise‑grade features like high availability, active health checks, DNS system discovery, session persistence, and a RESTful API.
+NGINX Plus is built on top of NGINX open source and adds enterprise‑grade features like high availability, active health checks, DNS system discovery, session persistence, and a RESTful API.

 1. [Download your credentials from MyF5](https://my.f5.com/), including your NGINX Plus Certificate and public key (`nginx-repo.crt` and `nginx-repo.key`).
 2. Follow the instructions in the [NGINX Plus installation guide]({{< ref "installing-nginx-plus" >}}) to install it on a [supported operating system]({{< ref "nginx/technical-specs" >}})